 At times, when banks come into ownership of certain properties, they may use their own websites to serve search listings to those looking to buy foreclosed homes or commercial properties.

 For example, PNC Bank has a realty services group that specializes in real estate.
 On their site is a catalog of bank owned properties for sale.
 This will differ from bank to bank, but if you have a lending organization in mind, dabble on their website.

 There are many lucrative foreclosure deals to be found across all asset classes, whether residential, commercial, or somewhere in between (i.e. multi family and residential land).

-While you may like to focus on a niche market and options might be scarce, between all of the sources above, or by turning to Reonomy’s off-market search, you should have plenty of bank owned properties to search through and potentially make your next investment.
+While you may like to focus on a niche market and options might be scarce, all of the sources above should provide plenty of bank owned properties to search through and potentially make your next investment.